 In life, there are pros and cons to everything.
 Pebble’s campaign section is no exception.

-For one, the dashboard tracking doesn’t apply to campaigns processed outside of Pebble.
-For example, if you process direct mail with another software, the campaign area on the dashboard will be of no help to you.
+For one, the dashboard tracking doesn’t apply to campaigns processed outside Pebble.
+For example, if you process direct mail with another software, the dashboard's campaign area will not help you.

-For a lot of users (like me), this makes the campaign tracking feature pointless.
+For many users (like me), the campaign tracking feature is pointless.

 Luckily, there is a workaround.
-Pebble allows users to sort properties based on a number of variables such as campaign, custom tags, and custom lead stages (more on this later).
+Pebble allows users to sort properties based on variables such as campaign, custom tags, and custom lead stages (more on later).

 As long as an account is set up so that these variables can easily track the results of a campaign, determining conversion metrics can be pretty straightforward.